joonho3020/scala3-hdl/README.md

 - <> : for aggregate types
 - type signature
     - lhs: T <: HWData rhs: T <: HWData | DontCare

+---

+Good time to perform a cleanup

+- Unify abstraction for cloning data
+- Unify abstraction for interfaces with width/interfaces that support bitoperations like popcount, priorityencoding etc